-The study of Latin Units 3 & 4 provides students with a key to the literature, history and culture of the Graeco-Roman world.
-Through the study of a variety of original texts, including both historical and philosophical writing, students acquire a knowledge and appreciation of ancient life and culture.
+The study of Latin Units 3 & 4 provides students with a key to the literature, history and culture of the ancient Roman world, with a particular focus on the downfall of the Roman Republic to the emergence of the Roman Empire.
+By exploring a variety of original Latin texts, including seminal works of history, epic poetry, philosophy and legal practice, students acquire a knowledge and appreciation of ancient Roman life and culture.
 An understanding of the form and structure of Latin, and the ability to apply this knowledge, can also improve students' skills in English and other languages.

-- Identify the accidence of Latin words - Make changes to words within a Latin sentence to change grammatical structures - Make appropriate use of a dictionary - Express Latin grammatical structures accurately in English - · Identify the author's purpose - Identify features of the text that support the underlying theme - Identify and explain specific literary, stylistic and structural techniques used by Latin writers - Identify and explain how aspects of content, choice of language and structure of texts support the author's purpose - Explain the cultural and historical context of texts studied - Extract details from a given text which support the underlying themes; analyse the author's purpose
+- Identify the accidence of Latin words - Make changes to words within a Latin sentence to change grammatical structures - Make appropriate use of a dictionary - Express Latin grammatical structures accurately in English - Identify the author's purpose - Identify features of the text that support the underlying theme - Identify and explain specific literary, stylistic and structural techniques used by Latin writers - Identify and explain how aspects of content, choice of language and structure of texts support the author's purpose - Explain the cultural and historical context of texts studied - Extract details from a given text which support the underlying themes; analyse the author's purpose

 - Vocabulary tests

 - Interpersonal communication, class discussion, text reading and translation

 - Unseen text translation tests

 - Written responses to seen texts

 - Final examination contributing 50% to the study score

 - School Assessed Coursework (SACs)

-- Examinations
+- Examination